whonappin/None/about.md

 Only here can you find Josh D who is a world class actor and Jared Crisostomo who writes and acts for our channel.

 Adrian Diaz is a writer, producer, and actor for the channel.
-He financed Amiiboys, our <b>second</b> most expensive video <i>allegedly</i>, but yet it still is number 1 on our channel.
+He financed Amiiboys, our <b>second</b> most expensive video <i>allegedly</i>, yet it is still number 1 on our channel.

 Edmunds gets the money!